bushblade/Mern-Ecommerce/notes.md

 userController getUserProfile function doesn't need to fetch the user from the DB it already has it in the req from the authMiddleWare.

+Removed userDetails from ProfileScreen as it's a duplicate of userInfo that we already have.

 ### Added Caddy to develop on https

 Make sure [Caddy](https://caddyserver.com/) is installed on system and run